-Last year kiteman published an instructable on " How To Make Paper" http://www.instructables.com/id/How-to-make-paper-1/ which has been the inspiration behind this instructable.
+Last year kiteman published an instructable on " How To Make Paper" https://www.instructables.com/id/How-to-make-paper-1/ which has been the inspiration behind this instructable.
 I actually wanted to try using plant fibers but the weather did not permit so I made paper from junk mail instead.
 I wanted to make the paper for gift tags, crafts, and journals.

 This instructable will show you how I made paper using junk mail, grass, flowers, herbs, spices, and essential oils.
 This method is quick and easy and quite fun to do.
 The directions seem long only because of the different types of paper you can make.
 I made about 8 sheets of paper the first day I did this, as I fumbled through the process not knowing what to do.
 Follow through and I will show you how to make some beautifully crafted paper!

-Step 1: What I learned
+Step 1: What I Learned

 For the deckle I used a picture frame and covered the back with screen wire and duck tape.
 It worked well enough for me to know that I wanted to build a durable deckle because I will be making a lot more paper!
 I made paper all evening one night and it held up fine.
 If you use a picture frame, I suggest one that does not have a beveled edge making it easier to remove the paper.
 You could use a cloth on the back (I think), but it would take a little longer for the water to drain through.
 I recommend a thin cotton from a very worn sheet or perhaps a nylon stocking could be stapled to the back of the frame.
 The frame I used was 9" X 12", but it would be fun to make a deckle from a mini collage picture frame for smaller pages.

 My husband built me a frame but after using it a few times; I wished I had asked him to make it into 2 pieces like kiteman's.
 He made a frame that is much easier to remove the paper.
 I would add a way to secure the back of kiteman's frame so it would be re-movable but would also allow you to clamp the screen to the frame section, somewhat like they use for picture frames with glass.
-To see kiteman's deckle look at his video: http://www.instructables.com/id/How-to-make-paper-1/
+To see kiteman's deckle look at his video: https://www.instructables.com/id/How-to-make-paper-1/

 Most of the pages I made were card stock paper.
 If there were a way to press the pulp harder between a press of some sort; you could achieve a smoother thinner paper.
 Ironing the paper with a smooth cotton cloth did make a significant difference or you can use a rolling pin and wax paper.
 The paper I made did not fold very well, although I have a couple of sheets I made tonight that will fold nicely.
 I soaked the paper in water overnight and blended it longer to achieve this thickness and I used a rolling pin and ironed it.